cedricdd/CodinGame/City Lights Part 1/Readme.md

 Note: The brightness applies uniformly to a whole cell.

 # Input
-* Line 1: An integer l representing the length of the grid.
+* Line 1: An integer h representing the height of the grid.
 * Line 2: An integer w representing the width of the grid.
-* Next w lines: A string s with length l representing 1 line of Bobville.
+* Next h lines: A string s with length w representing 1 line of Bobville.

 # Output
-* w lines: A line of Bobville's brightness.
+* h lines: A line of Bobville's brightness.

 # Constraints
-* 1 ≤ l, w ≤ 20
+* 1 ≤ h, w ≤ 20